dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 #### Generating the Main Query

-The classes involved in generating the main query can be found in `org.knora.webapi.messages.util.search.gravsearch.mainquery`.

 The main query is a SPARQL CONSTRUCT query.
 Its generation is handled by the method `GravsearchMainQueryGenerator.createMainQuery`.
 It takes three arguments: